michaeljmuller/unixenv/README.md

-I have to have my dot files in github, or I'm not cool, or so my office mate tells me.
+I have to have my dot files in github, or I'm not cool, or so my officemate tells me.

 My repo needs a README, or github yells at me.